Apprenticeship Provision in Wales – Addressing the Construction Industry Skills Gap

 These are real opportunities which reflect on the experiences of employers and learners alike and with collaboration between employers, providers, Medr, Welsh Government and Qualifications Wales there’s a chance to drive through improvements.
 Whilst those are some of the ideas, the timing and political will is becoming clearer, particularly given the Senedd’s Economy, Trade and Rural Affairs committee’s inquiry into apprenticeship pathways which will make recommendations for change that could well reflect and support the viewpoints above.

-Finally, whilst it may seem counter intuitive during National Apprenticeship Week, it’s worth noting that apprenticeships alone do not make up the sole way to enter construction.
+Finally, it’s worth noting that apprenticeships alone do not make up the sole way to enter construction.
 They offer a really valuable route for many learners but aren’t suited to all.
 In improving this part of the skills system, we shouldn’t miss the opportunity to take a step back and see what other new, additional routes could be established that will attract a wider variety of new entrants who may be entering work for the first time, or changing career seeking a new exciting challenge.

 Responses